 Kenosha has too many unique restaurants and activities than I could include in this post.
 So, you will have to just plan a visit to my hometown and discover more of what this town has to offer in every season.

 Cometh by land, by water, or by air!
 We are perfectly situated between both Chicago to our south and Milwaukee to our north.

 In addition to a dog lover…..
 Deb is a daughter, a sister, a friend, a coworker, a teammate, a determined January woman, a “furever” student, an outdoors(wo)man, a risk taker, a dreamer, and now a blogger.

-Deb and her blog partner, Nina, want to provide their knowledge, experiences, resources, and encouragement in order to empower you to make the healthiest choices you can for the dogs in your life.
-Join them at their new blog Our Everyday Ruff Life.
+Deb wants to share her knowledge, experiences, resources, and encouragement in order to empower you to make the healthiest choices you can for the dogs in your life.
+Join Deb at her new blog The Progressive Pup!